 He also has deep experience in broader commercial issues including allegations of dishonesty, professional negligence, construction and engineering.
 His approach to all aspects of his work is rooted in an appreciation and understanding of commercial reality, the technical complexities and commonsense.

 He is instructed by blue-chip companies in the UK and multi-national clients from all over the world.
 He is highly experienced in international and domestic arbitration as Counsel and as Arbitrator.
 He is also a highly experienced adjudicator and mediator (and qualified in such disciplines).
-Alex is an active member of Pump Court International in Hong Kong.

 Alex has unparalleled experience of heavy trials and arbitrations derived from disputes such as CISGIL v IBM, NHS v Fujitsu, BSkyB v HP and NATS v EDS.
 He has critical expertise in the preparation and conduct of such cases and the cross-examination of experts and factual witnesses.
 He has extensive experience of obtaining (and defending) injunctions and other forms of interim relief.

 His expertise relates to a wide variety of business and government sectors from telecommunications to air traffic control systems, from national infrastructure to outsourcing.

 Alex is regularly nominated as a leading Silk in both Chambers & Partners and the Legal 500.
 He was awarded IT/IP Silk of year 2021 at the Chambers Bar Awards.